rauf-dev/jtwenty/Documentation-uploadWidget_newAlbum.md

 ## 2. Image Upload for Existing Album

-In flow below there is a noticiable delay before the widget opens.
+In flow below there is a noticeable delay before the widget opens.
 This is because the signature options are not prepared in advance.
 Currently cannot pre-load signature because the folder name must be known in advance.
 In this flow, we only know the album name when user clicks on it.

 ``` mermaid
 flowchart TD;